danielvornicu/sample-vue.js/readme.txt

 >node server.js -lance the app
 3.Change start command
 In package.json, change the “start” command to node server.js so:
-   "start": "react-scripts start"  becomes:  "start": "node server.js" We also can create a Procfile with: web: node server.js and leave "start": "react-scripts start" We can add also Node and NPM engines that Heroku will use to run your application.
+   "start": "npm run dev"  becomes:  "start": "node server.js" We also can create a Procfile with: web: node server.js and leave "start": "npm run dev" We can add also Node and NPM engines that Heroku will use to run your application.
 Preferably, it should be same version you have on your machine.
 So, run node -v and npm -v to get the correct version and include it in your package.json file like so: